 But, if the plan termination by agreement was legal, the relevant question here asks whether, based on the provision in the Salaried Plan document, the retirees have a legitimate claim of entitlement to the entire amount of their vested benefits, no matter how the plan was terminated.
-The answer to that question is no because the retirees only have a legitimate claim of entitlement to their funded benefits at the time of termination pursuant to the Salaried Plan document.
+The answer to that question is no because the retirees only have a legitimate claim of entitlement to the funded benefits pursuant to the Salaried Plan document and ERISA coverage up to the statutory guarantee.
 Thus, the second question, whether the retirees have a property interest in the entire amount of their vested pension benefits is considered only if the first question, whether PBGC legally terminated the Salaried Plan, is answered in the affirmative.